 Enable Magic Links to receive an email when an alternate link to use when your username has been locked out due to a brute force attack.

-We’ve integrated the sitecheck.sucuri.net malware scanner.
-The scanner in the right sidebar will do a quick scan of your homepage.
+The scanner will do a quick scan of your site.

 You can grant temporary Administrator privileges to any user and set it to expire in how many ever days you’d like.